bangbangcon/bangbangcon.github.io/west/index.md

 ## How big an event will this be?

 !!Con West, like the original !!Con, will be a two-day, single-track conference with 200-300 people in attendance and around thirty speakers.
 We anticipate that the organizing team will be around eight people in total.
+(These numbers are subject to change based on venue availability and the amount of interest we get.)

 ## How will !!Con West be different from the original !!Con?